Advertiser Disclosure

 • Foreign Transaction Fees: None

 However, our favorite card for complimentary hotel elite status is — you guessed it — the Amex Platinum card.
-Upon enrollment, this card gives its cardholders complimentary Hilton Honors Gold and Marriott Bonvoy Gold status, so there’s a good chance you’ll have elite status on a majority of your hotel stays.
+Upon enrollment, the card provides cardholders with complimentary Hilton Honors Gold and Marriott Bonvoy Gold status.

-Marriott Bonvoy Gold Elite members receive room upgrades, fifth consecutive reward night free, late checkout, free internet, 25% bonus points, welcome points, and more.
+Marriott Bonvoy Gold Elite members receive many nice benefits, including room upgrades (when available), late checkout, free enhanced internet, 25% bonus points, a welcome amenity, and more.

-Like other Amex Platinum card benefits, you can activate your complimentary elite status at the Benefits tab on the American Express website.
-Simply search through the list of benefits, find the hotel status benefits, and click the Enroll button.
-Then, you’ll be asked to provide a Marriott Bonvoy or Hilton Honors number and you’ll be instantly enrolled.
+You can activate your complimentary elite status at the Benefits tab on the American Express website (as with many other Amex Platinum card benefits).
+Search through the list of benefits, find the hotel status benefits, and click the Enroll button.
+Then, you’ll be asked to provide a Marriott Bonvoy or Hilton Honors number, and you’ll be instantly enrolled.

 Hate paying checked-bag fees?
 So do we.
-And we’re here to tell you how to never pay them again.
+And we’re here to tell you that it’s possible to never pay them again.

-The easiest way to do this is to sign up for a credit card with the airline you fly the most.
-More often than not, airline co-branded credit cards give flyers 1 free checked bag whenever they fly that airline.
+The easiest way to do this is to have a credit card with the airline you fly the most.
+Often, airline co-branded credit cards give flyers 1 free checked bag whenever they fly that airline.

 Alternatively, you can use a card with an airline credit to cover your checked bag fees.
-Some cards that have this benefit include the Amex Platinum card and the Hilton Aspire card.
+Some cards with this benefit include the Amex Platinum card and the Hilton Aspire card.

 Hot Tip: Hate paying baggage fees?
 Check out our article “Do I Need to Pay With My Airline Credit Card to Get Free Checked Bags and Perks?” and our ultimate guide to avoid paying baggage fees, including tips for over 30 different airlines!